bparanj/crystal/computer/terms/thunderbolt.md

 1. High speed: Thunderbolt 3 and 4 can transfer data at up to 40 Gbps, which is significantly faster than most other interfaces.

-2. Versatility: It can carry multiple types of data simultaneously, including video, audio, data, and power.
+2. Versatility: It can carry multiple types of data simultaneously,  video, audio, data, and power.

 3. Power delivery: Can provide up to 100W of power to connected devices, allowing for charging of laptops and powering of peripherals.